A Guide to Disaster Recovery Strategies in AWS

 Disaster recovery for IT workloads is not a nice to have; it's a necessity.

-Disaster recovery for IT workloads is not a "nice to have"; it's a necessity.
+Disaster recovery for IT workloads is not a "nice to have"; it's necessary to maintain business continuity and safeguard against data loss.

 Isn't Being in the Cloud Good Enough?